Exclusive Interview: Beth Davies - Tesla's Former Director Of Learning & Development

 "Lifelong learning is the means to an essential goal: lifelong employability.
 The day any of us stop learning is the day we fall behind."

 Q: With the latest Coronavirus outbreak, more than ever people are working from home.
-Do you think this will become more normal in the future, and does it increase productivity in your opinion?
+Do you think this will become more normal in the future & does it increase productivity in your opinion?

-"Many jobs are being performed from home that prior to COVID-19 we thought had to be performed in an office.
+"Many jobs are being performed from home that before COVID-19 we thought had to be performed in an office.
 This is exciting as it expands possibilities both for individuals and companies."

 "We have to be careful, however, about assuming this is good for everyone.
 Working from home can increase productivity for those of us who have space in our homes conducive to work and the ability to free ourselves of childcare or eldercare responsibilities."